core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * Added further note on Deterministic Requests to a group of servers as still protected with the pairwise mode.

 * Suppression of error responses for servers in a CoAP group.

+* Extended security considerations with discussion on replayed requests.

 Since -03: